vladimirsvsv77/flappy-bird-gymnasium/README.md

 ## State space

-The "FlappyBird-v0" environment, yields simple numerical information about the game's state as observations or RGB-arrays (images) representing the game's screen.
+The "FlappyBird-v0" environment, yields simple numerical information about the game's state as observations representing the game's screen.

 ### `FlappyBird-v0`
+There exist two options for the observations:
 1. option
 * The LIDAR sensor 180 readings (Paper: [Playing Flappy Bird Based on Motion Recognition Using a Transformer Model and LIDAR Sensor](https://www.mdpi.com/1424-8220/24/6/1905))